TURBOTAX AUDIT DEFENSE MEMBERSHIP AGREEMENT

-TaxResources, Inc. (TRI) will provide the audit defense services for the tax return described on the membership certificate in return for the applicable membership fee and compliance with all applicable terms of this agreement.
+TaxResources, Inc., dba TaxAudit, will provide the audit defense services for the tax return described on the membership certificate in return for the applicable membership fee and compliance with all applicable terms of this agreement (the "Audit Defense Plan").

 CLARIFICATION OF TERMS

 In this agreement, "you" and "your" refer to the member(s) shown on the membership certificate.
 "We," "us" and "TaxAudit" refer to TaxResources, Inc., the company providing audit defense services.
 "IRS" refers to the Internal Revenue Service and "State" refers to your state income tax authority.

 - Audit: Audit means any communication, including telephone calls, initiated by the IRS or State income tax agency that wishes to audit, examine, review, investigate or verify any item or items on the IRS income tax forms and State equivalent listed on the membership certificate.

 - Audit Defense: Audit Defense means that TaxAudit will represent you through the completion of any income tax audit for the tax return year identified on the membership certificate during the Period of Membership.
 Audit notification must be received during the Period of Membership.
 The Audit Defense Plan is also subject to the limitations and exclusions listed in the membership certificate and this agreement.

 Acceptance Date: Acceptance Date is the date that Intuit, Inc. receives your payment for the Audit Defense Plan in full.
 Your Acceptance Date appears on the membership certificate.

 Statute of Limitations: Statute of Limitations is the time the IRS or State has to audit your tax return.
 The Statute of Limitations for the IRS is typically three years from the date of filing or the due date, whichever is later, and is typically four years for States.